Purpose, Content and History of Jean Monnet Scholarship Programme.

 By the power vested from Final Decleration of Brussel Summit which is comprise of Foreign Relations Council and EU General Affairs Council, Turkish- EU Framework Agreement was approved and Accession Negotiations started for Turkey.
 This development played an important role in reshaping of the Jean Monnet Scholarship Programme.

 Within the framework of Turkey’s negotiation process for full membership to the EU, the objectives of the Jean Monnet Scholarship Programme are increasing the number of experts in the EU field and supporting Turkey’s administrative capacity building efforts for the effective implementation of the EU acquis.,

-Jean Monnet Scholarship Programme is now being conducted by the Ministry for EU Affairs, in cooperation with the Central Finance and Contracts Unit and the Delegation of the European Union to Turkey.
+Jean Monnet Scholarship Programme is now being conducted by the Directorate for EU Affairs, in cooperation with the Central Finance and Contracts Unit and the Delegation of the European Union to Turkey.

 The application and evaluation process of Jean Monnet Scholarship Programme is in under the responsibility of the Central Finance and Contracts Unit.
 The Central Finance and Contracts Unit is also the contracting authority of the Scholarship Programme.
 The scholarship agreements are signed between the Central Finance and Contracts Units and the scholars.

 The Directorate for EU Affairs is the implementing authority responsible for the effective conduct of the Scholarship Programme.
 The Directorate for EU Affairs is responsible for the announcement and promotion of the Scholarship Programme, placement of scholars to suitable education programmes, monitoring of the scholars during and after their education, provision of all types of support for the scholars and establishment of sustainable communication channels with the scholars.